 The information we hold on our records concerns our relationship with you.
 For example, we could hold the following types of data about you:

 We may occasionally receive unsolicited correspondence from members of the public which contains personal data relating to third parties (“Third Party Data”).
-We may process this data for the purposes of replying to correspondence, dealing with queries or complaints and complying with our legal and regulatory obligations.
+We may process this data for the purposes of replying to correspondence, dealing with queries or complaints, and complying with our legal and regulatory obligations.
 The legal basis on which we process Third Party Data is that this is necessary for our legitimate interests in conducting our business and ensuring proper management and functioning of Clúid.

 How we use your information?

-The personal data that you provide to use will enable us to fulfill our obligations to you and provide you with the appropriate services and support that you may require.
+The personal data that you provide to us will enable us to fulfill our obligations to you and provide you with the appropriate services and support that you may require.
 Clúid must have a legal basis to process your personal data.
-Usually this falls within our contractual obligations to fulfil your tenancy agreement, however it could be through your consent or may be necessary for the legitimate interests of Clúid.
+Usually this falls within our contractual obligations to fulfil your tenancy agreement, however it could be with your consent or may be necessary for the legitimate interests of Clúid.

 To enable Clúid to provide you with the best service possible, we may use your personal data:

 for market research purposes and to get your views and feedback to help us improve the services you receive.

 We may contact you about our services and products and ask you if you would like to get involved in the activities or groups which we hold e.g., National Residency Advisory Group (NRAG) and Clann Residency Advisory Group (CRAG).

 Contract: this processing is necessary for a contract we have entered with you, or because you have asked us to take specific steps before entering a contract.
 Failure to provide such personal data would mean that we are unable to provide our service to you.

 Consent: You have given clear consent to us to process your personal data for a specific purpose.
 Where consent is the lawful basis for processing, you have the right to withdraw your consent at any time.